Henry-WL/EPP_Frontend/README.md

 ## Local install and setup

+- Your machine will need to have Node installed to run the application

 - Clone git repository to your local machine, install dependencies with npm install

 - You will need the URL of your backend whether this is being run locally or on a server is up to you